-You might ask yourself: When should I buy my first set of Dive Gear?
+You might ask yourself: When should I buy my first bit of Dive Gear?

-Here on DIVE.in, we've already covered what dive equipment should be your first bit of dive equipment.
-But what about the remaining kit?
+Here on DIVEIN.com, we’ve already covered what dive gear should be your first bit of kit you buy.
+But what about the remaining gear?
 When should you go all-in and buy your own?
 How much should you spend?
-And what should be prioritized over what?
+And what should you prioritize?

 Read on for our guide to selecting what to buy when.

 The answer isn’t universal, as some considerations need to be made depending on where and how you dive.
 We’ll cover the basic dive equipment step-by-step and give you the info you need to decide.